fbpx

 What do anchor chain and ground tackle do?

-How does boat anchoring work?
-Anchors can secure your boat safely underneath the water while you do your water activities like fishing and diving.
 The anchor chain, otherwise known as the ground tackle, helps lower the anchor bow which penetrates the seabed and holds your vessel in place so it will not drift away.
 These can be used as a safety device to protect your boat when engine function is lost especially when the weather is not agreeable.

 When you need to secure your boat while in the middle of the sea, you need to release it in the water.
 The bottom material of claw-style anchors and the weight above it will create the necessary resistance which can be increased when the boat pulls the rode and penetrates deeper into the surface of the seabed.
-An anchor chain will not hold securely in rocky beds as they may not dig deep and just snap when hitting rocks.

 Anchoring a Boat in Deep Water